 My new step-sister was the queen of promiscuity, all thirteen years of her.
 Lording over her nineteen-year-old lovers, holding a beer bottle loosely like the mature woman she was striving to be.
 Sneering and sniping at anyone who stood in her way.

 I walked up from the water towards our group of friends.
-Always an awkward walk, on shifty sand, with waves chasing you up the beach to try and trip your grace.
+Always an awkward walk, on shifty sand, with waves chasing you up the beach trying to trip your grace.
 I did my best.
-As I approached our little shaded enclave in the trees, she snapped a picture, and gave me a look that I took as disgust.
+As I approached our shaded forest enclave, she snapped a picture, and gave me a look that I took as disgust.

-The picture came back to show a child, trying to wear a woman’s bikini, but all the wrong shape.
-A child who wanted to feel in her body how it seemed these other women felt in theirs.
+The picture came back to show a child wearing a woman’s bikini, and all the wrong shape.
+A child who wanted to feel in her body how it seemed those women felt in theirs.
 In Oregon I stuck the picture to our fridge, looking at it with disdain each time I passed by, using it as motivation to exercise, to push myself into a different shape.
-Determine to change.
-I was teaching myself to despise myself.
+Determined to change.
+I was in training, learning to despise myself.